The power of Forgiveness

 In closing, I would like to share some wise words which were offered to me in consolation and which helped me immeasurably when dark thoughts threatened to envelop me.
 "If we can hold on to the truth that all that happens to us in this world is for our ultimate good, then this should sustain us at all times."
 And finally let us not forget that the practice of forgiveness extends not only to others but also to ourselves, who need it most of all!

-NOTE: If you have enjoyed this article you may also like the previous articles the author has written for us, Down the rabbit hole and The art of dying
+If you have enjoyed this article you may also like the others the author has written for us.
+These are, in order of publication, oldest first: